Bart Oates: Television work

-Oates worked as a color analyst for NFL games on NBC television in 1996, teaming with either Dan Hicks or, when Hicks is away on assignment, Jim Donovan.
+Oates worked as a color analyst for NFL games on NBC television in 1996, teaming with either Dan Hicks or, when Hicks was away on assignment, Jim Donovan.
 In 2006, he voiced himself in the Aqua Teen Hunger Force episode "Bart Oates".

 Law career

-Oates attended law school classes during the off-season of football and graduated magna cum laude with a Juris Doctor degree from Seton Hall Law School in 1990.
+Oates attended law school classes during the football off-season and graduated magna cum laude with a Juris Doctor degree from Seton Hall Law School in 1990.
 He worked in New Jersey with the firms of Ribis Graham and Curtin in Morristown, Raymond Koski and Associates in Fort Lee and the real estate company Gale and Wentworth in Florham Park.
 His primary focus of practice was real estate and health care.
 He is a member of the New Jersey State Bar Association.

 Civic and corporate roles

 Oates was chairman of the New Jersey Hall of Fame, a Hall of Fame for New Jersey residents in a variety of fields ranging from scientists to athletes.
 He was selected to be inducted into the New Jersey Hall of Fame Class of 2019.
 He also spent time helping out as the line coach at Seton Hall Preparatory School earlier in the decade.
-He currently serves as the Bishop (lay Pastor) of the Morristown 1st Ward of the Church of Jesus Christ of Latter Day Saints.
+He currently serves as the Bishop (lay Pastor) of the Morristown 1st Ward of the Church of Jesus Christ of Latter Day Saints, and as the Executive Director of CIT International, promoting partnerships of law enforcement with mental health resources.